celi23/Portfolio/index.md

 This is the portfolio page for Cecilia Li, a 22 year old general engineering major recently graduated from Harvey Mudd College.
 I concenterated in electronics engineering during college.
 In my free time, I like to climb, read, do small DIY projects, and make costumes for cartoon characters.

 Below shows the projects I have worked on.
-You can click on each of the project categories to see the details and documentations.
+You can click on some of the project categories to see the details and documentations.
 Here is my [LinkedIn](https://www.linkedin.com/in/cecilia-huijie-li-722222243/).

 Contact me!
 My email is: li.cecilia23@gmail.com.

 # Clinic Projects

-These projects are clinic projects done in collaboration with cooporate companies. [(details)](https://celi23.github.io/Portfolio/clinicprojects)
+These projects are clinic projects done in collaboration with cooporate companies.

 #### Project Pyramid:
 This project focuses on the automation of the production of the products.
 The team explored new and existing ideas of automation and aimed to produce an automated manufacturing system.
 The team also helped using alternative solutions to reduce water on the production line.
 I focused on producing new ideas on automation, and construction low resolution prototypes for automation systems.
 I worked on designing and constructing a fluidized bed for the production line.